top of page

 presonas.jpg

-I have experience designing mobile apps to the specifications of both Google Material Design and Apple Human Interface Design.
-By designing to each platform, it ensures mobile apps look intuitive based on native design requirements.
-It also helps reduce development and testing times to ensure updates get into the hands of users efficiently and effectively.
+I have experience designing mobile applications to the specifications of both Google Material Design and Apple Human Interface Design.
+Designing for each platform ensures that each user interface meets native design requirements.

 Sketch ideation + wireframing